How does the expungement process work in Pennsylvania?

 To start the expungement process, an expungement petition must be prepared and filed with the Clerk of Courts in the county in which the case was filed.
 The Rules of Criminal Procedure detail the information that msut be included in the petition.
 The Rules apply to everyone, both lawyers and non-lawyers.
 Failure to include the required information may result in a denial of expungement.

 Eligibility and not Entitlement to Pennsylvania Expungement

-While the expungement law is uniform across Pennsylvania, the application or administration of that law varies from county to county.
-This means that the expungement process is often different from county to county.
-Some counties automatically schedule hearings, whereas other do not.
-Some counties require the client to appear, other do not.
-Some counties require the expungement to be reviewed by the prosecutor before filing, other have the district attorney review the petition post-filing.
+The legal process for obtaining an expungement varies from county to county.
 To obtain the best representation, a person should contact a defense attorney that has expungement experience in the county in which the expungement must be filed.
 For an attorney referral, you can contact JD Law and seek contact information for an attorney in the county in which you need an expungement to be filed.